bertiqwerty/exmex/Readme.md

 We have a list of predifined operators, namely
 `^`, `*`, `/`, `+`, `-`, `sin`, `cos`, `tan`, `exp`, `log`, and `log2`.

-If we do not need the pre-defined operators, we can define your own unary and binary operators as shown in the following.
+If we need a different set of operators, we can proceed as shown in the following.
 ```
 let custom_ops = vec![
     ("**", OperatorPair { bin_op: Some(BinOp{op: |a: f32, b| a.powf(b), prio: 2}), unary_op: None }),